nickd16/VAE-Resynthesis-and-Disentanglement/README.md

 # VAE-Resynthesis-and-Disentanglement
 Implementation of the Variational Autoencoder (VAE) and exploration of its latent space.
 This repository was to practice a simple model that implements the VAE algorithm/model.
 This is in preparation for eventually building diffusion models from scratch.
+- Will soon implement Resynthesis and Disentanglement for VAE's

 Latent Space Visualization for MNIST: